duckietown/book-opmanual-duckiebot/src/01-setup/03-duckiebot/assembly-instructions-duckiebot-db21j.md

 ### Step 41

-Connect the WiFi dongle to a USB type A connector on the Jetson Nano as shown below.
+Connect the Wi-SFi dongle to a USB type A connector on the Jetson Nano as shown below.

 ```{figure} ../../_images/assembly/db21j/db21-rev1-step_41.jpg
 ```